-A pending DEA certificate is acceptable if there is a well-documented process in place to naming another practitioner (holding a valid, current DEA certificate) to write all prescriptions until the practitioner's DEA has been processed.
+\ A pending DEA certificate is acceptable if there is a well-documented process in place to naming another practitioner (holding a valid, current DEA certificate) to write all prescriptions until the practitioner's DEA has been processed.

-If a qualified practitioner, under the scope of credentialing, does not have a valid DEA, a document must be maintained in the credentialing file to naming another practitioner (holding a valid, current DEA certificate) to write all prescriptions.
+If a qualified practitioner, under the scope of credentialing, does not have a valid DEA or does not prescribe controlled substances and that in their care do not require controlled substances, a document must be maintained in the credentialing file to naming another practitioner (holding a valid, current DEA certificate) to write all prescriptions.